heydar432/Banking_projects/banking fraud detection/README.md

 - Metrics: Accuracy, Precision, Recall, F1 Score.
 - Techniques: Grid Search, Feature Selection, Correlation Analysis.

-## 🤖 How to Run

-1. Download the dataset from Kaggle.
-2. Install the required libraries.
-3. Run the analysis script to train the model and evaluate its performance.

 ## 💡 Key Observations

 - The rebalanced dataset helped in improving the model's performance.